 Fiction – paperback; Virago Modern Classics; 160 pages; 1992.

-Until very recently I had Nina Bawden pegged as a children’s author.
-Then, while browsing BookMooch a week or so ago, I accidentally discovered she had a rather extensive back catalogue of adult fiction that I simply did not know about.
+Until recently I had Nina Bawden pegged as a children’s author.
+Then, while browsing BookMooch a week or so ago, I discovered she had an extensive back catalogue of adult fiction that I did not know about.
 I promptly acquired a rather battered copy of A Woman of My Age (Virago Modern Classic Number 366) and set about reading it.

 From the outset it is clear that our narrator is not content:

 I find this so difficult.
 When I look in the mirror — not to see if the grey roots are beginning to show before the next tinting, but in the same way I used to look at myself when I was seventeen, at what, whom and why — I remain, as I did then, cloudy, fading, sadly out of focus.
 I do not know myself, only my situation: I am Elizabeth Jourdelay, married to Richard, the mother of his two sons.
 I am, I am middle-aged.
 This is an embarrassment that has come upon me suddenly, taking me by surprise so that I don’t really believe it.
 Looking in the mirror I see the wrinkles, but perhaps tomorrow they will be gone and my skin will be smooth again.
 Though wrinkles are not important.
 The important thing is that I am in the middle of my life and I feel as I did when I was adolescent, that I do not know where to go from here.